Kim Soo-im: After death

-As a close friend of Mo Yun-suk, Mo Yun-suk actively defended Kim Soo-im during her trial.
-Her tragic love and death with Lee Kang-guk and Baird, was rich in dramatic elements and served as a good material for promoting anti-communism, so her life was featured in many creative works, including the documentary Special Investigation Headquarters: The Life of Kim Soo-im (1974), the play “I, Kim Soo-im” (1997), as well as three TV series and a film.
+As a close friend of Moh Youn-sook, Moh Youn-sook actively defended Kim Soo-im during her trial.
+Her tragic love and death with Yi Kang-guk and Baird, was rich in dramatic elements and served as a good material for promoting anti-communism, so her life was featured in many creative works, including the documentary Special Investigation Headquarters: The Life of Kim Soo-im (1974), the play “I, Kim Soo-im” (1997), as well as three TV series and a film.
 The non-fiction work “Love Shot Her” (2002) was written by Jeon Sook-hee, a junior of Kim Soo-im at Ewha Womans University.
-Lee Kang-guk was subsequently executed in North Korea on charges of espionage and may have been an American agent.
+Yi Kang-guk was subsequently executed in North Korea on charges of espionage and may have been an American agent.

 There have been ongoing claims that the information released at the time was far from the truth, such as the Associated Press raising suspicions of manipulation based on classified materials stored in the U.S. National Archives in 2008 such that Baird did not have access to classified information.
 The former American military governor of Korea, Lieutenant General John R. Hodge even testified that Baird had no access to classified information.
 Significant evidence that Kim was tortured from South Korean sources came to light.
 There have also been questions about the legitimacy of the law under which she was charged.
 Kim Soo-im's son, Kim Won-il, also claimed that his father, Baird, was not in a position to access classified information at the time.

 Family

 Kim Soo-im had a son, Kim Won-il, with Baird.
 He was adopted by a church administrator and his wife.
 This family moved to America in 1970 where he earned a PhD in Old Testament studies.
 He lives in Los Angeles and is a pastor and works as a theology professor at La Sierra College, a private Seventh-day Adventist college in Riverside, California.
 Her son is the person who discovered the formerly classified file on Baird and his mother.
 Kim Won-il visited Baird in a Rhode Island nursing home, but Baird told him that Kim Won-il's father was "Mr. Smith."
-Nancy Kim, a fried of Kim Soo-im, says that Kim Won-il looks like Baird.
+Nancy Kim, a friend of Kim Soo-im, says that Kim Won-il looks like Baird.